edeforas/BeeDNN/README.md

 BeeDNN can run on small devices.
 It is even possible to learn directly on the device.

 Please see at: https://github.com/edeforas/BeeDNN/issues for contributing ideas.
-No dependencies needed, every algorithm rewritten in C++ from scratch.
+No dependencies needed, every algorithm rewritten in C++ from scratch, (and now some using the help of AI agents).
 To increase speed, ones can choose the Eigen library (http://eigen.tuxfamily.org), instead of the internal matrix library.

 Initializers: